voucherly/voucherly-docs/docs/guides/integrations/pay-at-table/index.md

 ## Test the integration

-Once you’ve configured your login/logout endpoints and uploaded your RSA key, you can test the pay-at-table flow directly from the Voucherly dashboard.
+Once you’ve configured your login/logout endpoints and uploaded your RSA key, you can test the pay-at-table flow directly from the Dashboard.

-1. Sign in to your Voucherly dashboard.
+1. Sign in to the Dashboard.
 1. Go to **Impostazioni > [Sedi](https://dashboard.voucherly.it/settings/store)** and create a new location (if not already present).
 1. Navigate to **Tavoli > [Sedi e tavoli](https://dashboard.voucherly.it/table/table)**.
     - Select the location you just created.